tamim662/Java-MasterClass/Topics/Static_vs_Instance_Methods.md

     }
 }
 ```
-==So static methods don't require an instance to be created we just typed a class name dot method name to access them.==
+> So static methods don't require an instance to be created we just typed a class name dot method name to access them.
 #### Instance Methods
 - Instance methods belong toan instance class.
 - To use an instance method we have to instantiate the class first by using **new** keyword.